markdessain/bridge/academy/emails/2018-07-04-weekly_reminder.md

 Hello Everyone,

 Thanks for everyone who attended last week, I appreciate that it was a rather noisy game with the football been on at the same time.
 Thankfully today there is no football matches taking place so it should be a quieter evening.
-That been said next week The Semi-finals are taking place on Wednesday (and England could be playing!), so I am going to cancel the Bridge.
+That been said next week The Semi-finals are taking place on Wednesday (and England could be playing!), so I am going to cancel the Bridge next week.

-I will also be misisng this week as I have a cold, but Ned Paul has offered to step in to host this evening.
+I will also be missing this week as I have a cold, but Ned Paul has offered to step in to host this evening.
 See you all in a few weeks.

 ####  Walmer Castle Bridge Group Reminder